chocolatey-archive/puppet-chocolatey/README.md

 (**Property**: This parameter represents a concrete state on the target system.)

-Specifies an option to specify whether this source should visible to Windows user accounts in the Administrators group only.
+Specifies an option for whether this source is visible to Windows user accounts in the Administrators group only.

 Requires Chocolatey for Business (C4B) v1.12.2+ and at least Chocolatey v0.10.8 for the setting to be respected.
 Defaults to false.